Cherreads

 "Until I decide what she is, she is no one."

-"An unmarked omega that looks like her, in the royal healing suite, with no paper trail," Alric said, tone flat.
-"You understand that every wolf who walked this corridor tonight caught her scent already right?"
+"An unmarked omega that looks like her, in the royal healing suite, with no paper trail."
+Alaric's tone was flat.
+"You understand that every wolf who walked this corridor tonight caught her scent already, right?"

 Dexmon didn't answer.